Little (film)

 Little is a 2019 American fantasy comedy film directed and co-written by Tina Gordon.
 It stars Regina Hall, Issa Rae and Marsai Martin, and follows an overbearing boss who is transformed into the teenage version of herself.
 Martin serves as an executive producer for the film, and at 14 years old, is the youngest person to ever hold that title on a Hollywood production.

 The film was released in New Haven on April 8, 2019, and it was released in the United States on April 12, 2019, by Universal Pictures, and grossed over $48 million worldwide.
 It received mixed reviews from critics, who praised the performances and heart but called it "a bit safer and lighter on laughs than many would like."

-It is the last Legendary Pictures film at Universal due to production with the end of 5-year deal in the course of initiating the deal and making it return to Warner Bros.
+It is the last Legendary Pictures film distributed by Universal before the studio returned to working with Warner Bros.
 Pictures.